cwcyau/hdruk-rl/README.md

 1. What is the appropriate reward function to be employed if we want to find a policy that converts this MDP into an appropriate MC for multimorbidity?
 2. Given a set of observed health states for patients of a given age, what is the policy/reward function that best gives rise to this data (assuming all patients start with no disease)?
 3. How might we integrate simple models of treatment effects?
+This might need to actions that do not specifically inform states.

 ## Milestones